Free Protein Calculator

 Why Your Protein Goal Is Unique

 Everyone's protein requirements are different.
-Your optimal daily protein intake depends on three key factors: your body weight, your fitness goals, and your current body composition.
+Your optimal daily protein intake depends on two factors: your body weight and your fitness goal.
 Our calculator uses the same science-backed formula as the Protein Pal app to give you a personalized protein goal.

 The Science Behind the Numbers

-For building muscle, the evidence consistently points to 0.73g per pound (1.6g/kg) as the optimal intake.
-A comprehensive meta-analysis by Morton et al. (2018) examined 49 studies and found this level maximizes muscle protein synthesis during resistance training, with minimal additional benefit beyond 1.0g/lb (Morton et al., 2018, British Journal of Sports Medicine).
+For building muscle, the evidence consistently points to 1.6g/kg (0.73g/lb) as the optimal intake.
+A meta-analysis of 49 studies in the British Journal of Sports Medicine (2018) identified this as the point of diminishing returns for muscle protein synthesis during resistance training (Morton et al., 2018, BJSM).

 How to Use Your Results